 The Basics of Credit Cards and Credit Card DebtJune 5, 2016

 Credit cards are an important component of building a strong credit history.
-Having a strong credit history will enable you to get future loans, such as a home mortgage and can lead to improved rates.
-Your credit history is also essential for other things, like getting an apartment or opening a cell phone plan.
+Your credit history impacts your ability to take out loans for things like buying your first home, and it can lead to improved rates.
+Your credit history is also essential for other things, like renting an apartment or opening a cell phone plan.
 Credit cards — if used properly — can be effective in helping you to create a credit history in order to reach your financial goals, including becoming a homeowner.

 What is a Credit Card?